ChickanWang/BudgetMonkey/README.md

 # BudgetMonkey
 BudgetMonkey is a full-stack MERN app that allows you to enter and view your daily spendings in a streamlined fashion.
-See for yourself where your money is going [here](https://budgetmonkey.herokuapp.com)!
+See for yourself where your money is going!

 # Technologies Used
 BudgetMonkey was created using the MERN stack.